The One-Day Anti-Anxiety Diet This Doctor Prescribes To His Patients

 As a medical doctor who specializes in gut health, I regularly see how the gut microbiome affects these and other mental conditions.
 Among its roles, optimized gut health improves depression by reducing inflammation and boosting hormones like serotonin.
 About 95 percent of this feel-good neurotransmitter, in fact, gets manufactured by your gut.

-Newer studies show your microbiome can also influence other emotions like anxiety, which I see far more often among patients like Thom these days.
+Newer studies1 show your microbiome can also influence other emotions like anxiety, which I see far more often among patients like Thom these days.

 "Anxiety has become our everyday argot, our thrumming lifeblood," writes Alex Williams in a recent New York Times article titled "Prozac Nation Is Now the United States of Xanax."

 The most striking statistics mentioned by Williams include:

 - According to data from the National Institute of Mental Health, some 38 percent of girls ages 13 through 17, and 26 percent of boys, have an anxiety disorder.

 - A 2016 national study of more than 150,000 students by the Center for Collegiate Mental Health at Pennsylvania State University found anxiety has taken over depression as the No. 1 mental-health concern.